genemine/ADBrainNexus/README.md

 # AD gene prediction
 This repository provides source codes to build the model for predicting AD-associated genes and to make predictions.
 The model is built using ExtraTree.
-The feature vectors of training and test genes are extracted from the brain gene network in the BrainNexus database, which is available at http://www.alzlink.com/BrainNexus
+The feature vectors of training and test genes are extracted from the BrainNexus network, which is available at xxx.

 ## 1. Usage
 (1) After this repository is downloaded and unzipped, go into the folder.
 Then, make sure to unzip the mat2pred.txt.zip folder, which contains feature matrix of unlabeled genes to predict.